kashmir96/osoappliance/content/posts/laundry-service-industry-analysis-malaysia.md

 ---

 title: Laundry Service Industry Analysis Malaysia
 description: "The Laundry Service Industry in Malaysia is an ever-growing industry with a lot of potential.
-It is estimated that the total marke...get the full scoop"
+It is estimated that the total marke...check it out to learn"
 keywords: laundry
-publishDate: 44914
+publishDate: 12/19/2022
 tags: ["Washing Machine", "Laundry Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/331.webp
+ image: /img/washingmachine/131.webp
- alt: 'a well loved washing machine that has shown great potential '
+ alt: 'one personal washing machine being used'

 ---